 Pianist Jason S. Kuo studied with Martha Wasley at the University of California at Berkeley and was later coached by Janet Guggenheim, whose worldwide concert credits included over thirty years of collaboration with the celebrated violinist Itzhak Perlman.

-2016-2017 season highlights includes John Williams’ Star Wars Suite, Respighi’s Pines of Romes (Northwest Symphony), Gillingham’s Serenade for Winds, Percussion and Piano (Octava Chamber Orchestra), and studio recording projects of German art songs with soprano Shih-Yi Kuan, Schumann’s work with violist Brian Lew, and an album with clarinetist Maryanne Lacaille.
+2016-2017 season highlights included John Williams’ Star Wars Suite, Respighi’s Pines of Romes (Northwest Symphony), and studio recording projects of German art songs with soprano Shih-Yi Kuan, Schumann’s work with violist Brian Lew.

 As a side note, Dr. Kuo is also a former research faculty at the University of Washington’s Department of Chemistry.
 He is an author of more than twenty scientific journal articles and an inventor with several patents in biochemical analysis and cancer research.